-- Submit an IAA application form with $75 fee (make checks payable to University of Maryland).
+- Submit the online IAA application form.
 You do not need to write the application essay.

 - Provide documentation of high school graduation or the equivalent.
 A copy of your high school diploma or GED is acceptable.
-Applicants may also request for high school or college transcripts to be sent to the IAA.
-All transcripts must be mailed directly to 2123 Jull Hall, 4196 Stadium Drive, College Park, MD 20742.
+Applicants may also request for high school or college transcripts to be sent electronically to the University of Maryland, College Park.